phluid61/internet-drafts/file-scheme/draft.md

 # Collected Rules  {#collected}

-Here are the collected syntax rules and examples for all optional appendices, presented for convenience.
+Here are the collected syntax rules for all optional appendices, presented for convenience.

 ~~~~~~~~~~
    file-URI       = file-scheme ":" file-hier-part